 The SDMA exists to serve companies who manufacture, distribute or supply wound management and associated products within the UK and Ireland.
 It has a membership who between them provide a large majority of such products to the NHS.
 Member companies range in size from small family companies to major multinational organisations – but each company has an equal voice regardless of size.
 One of the great strengths of the SDMA is the inclusive nature of its membership.

-Our activities are wide-ranging and usually concentrate on issues that are affecting the wound care market as a whole.
-The SDMA acts as a voice for the membership as a whole, wherever that is needed.
+Our activities are wide - ranging and usually concentrate on issues that are affecting the wound care market as a whole.
+The SDMA acts as a forum and a voice for the membership as a whole, wherever that is needed.
 It can, and does, represent the views of the wound care industry to bodies such as:

 - Regulators such as the MHRA (Medicines and Healthcare products Regulatory Agency).

-- The administrators of the Drug Tariff and the Drug Tariff Forum – covering both England/Wales and Scotland versions.
+- The administrators of the Drug Tariff and the Drug Tariff Forum – covering both England/Wales , Scotlan d and Northern Ireland versions.